 Wonders & Worries Research

-Wonders & Worries started using independent evaluators in 2007 to assess the effectiveness of our programs.
-We have achieved promising initial results in the success of our support programs through retrospective quantitative measurement.
+Wonders & Worries started using independent evaluators in 2007 to assess the effectiveness of our services.
+In 2016, an evaluation of 156 families who received support was published in the Journal of Psycho-Oncology.2

 Comparative analysis studies show that cancer impacts a child’s adjustment, especially during the early period of diagnosis, treatment, and recovery.3 An interview study of 8- to 12-year-olds reveals that 81 percent of the children believed their mother would die from breast cancer, even though it was diagnosed as early stage.4

-1 Phillips F., Prezio E.A.
+2 Phillips F., Prezio E.A.
 (2016) “Wonders & Worries: evaluation of a child centered psychosocial intervention for families who have a parent/primary caregiver with cancer.”
-Psycho-Oncology
+Psycho-Oncology.

 Ellis, S.J., Wakefield, C.E., et.al.
 (2016) “Supporting children facing a parent’s cancer diagnosis: a systematic review of children’s psychosocial needs and existing interventions.”
 European Journal of Cancer Care, 1-22.